schandra8iri/IPL-corejava-app/README.md

 - copy the code to read data
 - call the thread seperatly from main class

+### TODO - Store data in DB

+- Create a DB called IPLDB in MySQL
+- Create a interface for all type of storage
+- Create an interface that makes and returns JDBC connection
+- Create Create an interface for player DAO, for all DB operation

 ### TODO - Create a loops and block